Memotech-Bill/PicoBB/README.md

 Apologies to anyone else I omitted.

-There are currently four standard builds, see Releases for pre-built UF2 files:
+There are currently four standard builds:

-### Console version: bbcbasic_pkc in folder console/pico
+### Pico Console version: bbcbasic_console_pico_w in folder console/pico

+* Will run on a Pico or Pico W.
-* Inteded to be able to use the Pico as a microcontroller programmed in BBC Basic.
+* Intended to be able to use the Pico as a microcontroller programmed in BBC Basic.
 * User interaction (if any) is via a console interface over USB or serial.
 * Includes program storage in Pico flash.
 * High quality sound (as per BCSDL) is available as PWM from two GPIO pins.
+* Support for networking over the built in WiFi on a Pico W.
-* Has 238KB of RAM available, shared between BASIC and the machine stack.
+* Has 228KB of RAM available, shared between BASIC and the machine stack.

-### Console version with WiFi: bbcbasic_pwc in folder console/pico_w
+### Pico2 Console version: bbcbasic_console_pico2_w in folder console/pico

+* Will run on a Pico2 or Pico2 W.
+* Intended to be able to use the Pico2 as a microcontroller programmed in BBC Basic.
+* User interaction (if any) is via a console interface over USB or serial.
+* Includes program storage in Pico flash.
+* High quality sound (as per BCSDL) is available as PWM from two GPIO pins.
-* As per the console version but with support for networking over the built in WiFi on a Pico W.
+* Support for networking over the built in WiFi on a Pico2 W.
-* Has 228KB (previously 190KB) of RAM available, shared between BASIC and the machine stack.
+* Has 494KB of RAM available, shared between BASIC and the machine stack.

-### GUI version: bbcbasic_pkg in folder bin/pico
+### Pico GUI version: bbcbasic_gui_pico_w in folder bin/pico

+* Will run on a Pico or Pico W.
 * Uses the Pico as a computer programmable in BBC Basic with input by an attached USB keyboard, and display on an attached VGA monitor.
 * The GUI version has been designed to run on a Pico attached to a VGA demonstration board as per